 - Does the Artists’ Pledge for Palestine call for a blanket boycott of Israeli artists?

 There is no blanket boycott of Israeli artists.
-So there is nothing to stop signers of the Pledge going to Israel/Palestine if they are invited by groups that explicitly support Palestinian rights, or indeed by Palestinian organisations themselves.
-The Palestinian call for a boycott focuses on links to the Israeli state.
-The Pledge is a refusal to accept invitations from the Israeli state, or by institutions that work with the state and are silent about or complicit with the Occupation and its associated policies.
+There is nothing to stop signers of the Pledge going to Israel-Palestine if they are invited by groups that explicitly support rights for all Palestinians, or indeed by Palestinian organisations themselves.
+The Pledge is a refusal to accept invitations from the Israeli state, by institutions that work with the state, or institutions that are complicit with, or silent about the Occupation and its associated policies.

 - I am an artist and I do not have control over who buys the art I produce, nor the circulation of that work once it has been sold.
 Am I in a position to sign the Pledge?

 Yes, you are.
-The pledge does not insist that an artists’ work never gets to Israel.
+The pledge does not demand that an artists’ work never gets to Israel.
 You might consider taking the step of making your work unavailable in Israel, where you are able to do that.
-But most individuals cannot control the circulation of cultural ‘products’ in a global market.
+But individual artists may not control the circulation of cultural ‘products’ in a global market.
 For example, many film directors do not control the distribution of the films they direct, however they can refuse invitations to present their work in Israel.
-Artists may not control sales of their artwork by third parties, but are in a position to refuse invitations to exhibit in Israel.
-The focus of the boycott is on the refusal to appear on public platforms or collaborate with Israeli institutions that are complicit with, or silent about, discriminatory policies towards Palestinians.
+And an artist may not control sales of their artwork by third parties, while they are in a position to refuse invitations to exhibit in Israel.
+The focus of our boycott is the refusal to appear on public platforms or to collaborate with Israeli institutions that are complicit with, or silent about, the many discriminatory policies towards Palestinians.

 - I would like to sign the Pledge but my book has already been published in Israel / an artwork I made is already in a museum / I performed there just six months ago.